 The CCMP-F assessment (hereinafter referred to as CCMP-F exam) is a measure of the applicant's breadth of CM knowledge, even if a CM professional's current work focuses primarily on one of the core intelligence disciplines.
 These disciplines include CI, GEOINT, HUMINT, MASINT, OSINT, SIGINT, and TECHINT.
-The job/practice analysis identified the importance of CM professionals having an awareness of a fundamental body of knowledge across all disciplines as well as the ability to apply foundational CM concepts, principles, and practices to their mission areas.
-This information was used to create the 21 knowledge topic areas (KTAs) that make up the CCMP-F EBoK.
+The JTA identified the importance of CM professionals having an awareness of a fundamental body of knowledge across all disciplines as well as the ability to apply foundational CM concepts, principles, and practices to their mission areas.
+This information was used to create the 16 terminal certification objectives (TCOs) and their enabling certification objectives (ECOs) that make up the CCMP-F EBoK 3.0.
 The CCMP-F is not only valuable to CM professionals as their careers advance, but it also strengthens the DoD's confidence in its CM professionals' general knowledge.

-The KTAs specified in Table 2, Table 3, and Table 4 were identified during the job/practice analysis as critical domains that should be addressed by the CCMP-F exam.
-The KTAs are grouped into three domain areas, specifically Intelligence Foundational Skills (IFS), CM Fundamentals (CMF), and CM Practice (CMP), described below.
-The weights indicated in Table 2, Table 3, and Table 4 were derived from importance ratings provided by subject matter experts (SMEs) during the development process.

-The IFS domain is a combination of 12 KTAs (see Table 2) related to general defense or general intelligence topics that collection managers need to know.
-The IFS domain has three broad content areas:
+The TCOs specified in Table 2, Table 3, Table 4, and Table 5 were identified during the JTA as critical domains that should be addressed by the CCMP-F exam.
+The TCOs are grouped into four domain areas.
+Intelligence Fundamentals for Collection Managers (IFC), CM Coordination and Integration (CMC), CM Supporting Capabilities (CSC), and CM Functions (CMF).
+The exam 'blueprint' weights indicated in Tables 2-5 were derived from importance ratings provided by subject matter experts (SMEs) during the development process and approved by the CCMP GC.
+The IFC domain is a combination of four TCOs (see Table 2) related to general defense or general intelligence topics that collection managers need to know.